Ops Center view on the SEM Console

-Choose Ops Center in the SEM console to open the Ops Center view.
+Choose Ops Center on the SEM Console to open the Ops Center view.
 Use this view to monitor network and system events using widgets.
 Widgets provide special dashboard functionality, such as displaying real-time information, or providing tools for investigating events and related details.

-The Ops center has been updated to the SEM Dashboard in the SEM Events Console.
-You can still access the Flash-based Ops Center, but the latest updates are available in the HTML5 SEM Events Console.
+The Ops center has been updated to the SEM Dashboard on the SEM Console.
+You can still access the Flash-based Ops Center, but the latest updates are available in the HTML5 SEM Console.

-This topic provides page-level help for the Ops Center view in the SEM console.
+This topic provides page-level help for the Ops Center view on the SEM Console.

-The following image shows the Ops Center view in the SEM console:
+The following image shows the Ops Center view on the SEM Console:

 The following table describes the default UI elements on the Ops Center view page:

 Opens and closes the Widget Manager.
 The Widget Manager includes the Categories and Widgets panes.

 |Getting Started||Tips and shortcuts to get you started configuring and exploring SEM.|

 |Node Health||A status view of each device monitored by SEM.|